BMW M4: First generation (F82/F83; 2014)

 The M4 features Active Sound, live amplification of the engine's natural sound inducted into the passenger cabin via speakers in the car.
 BMW claims this technology has been used so that the well insulated cabin can reduce road/wind noise but still provide the driver with the sporty sound of the M powered engine.
 There are no artificial sound or any pre-recorded track in the system.
 This system was first implemented in the M5 (F10).

 The M4 is based on the F32 4 Series however 50 percent of its components are unique as compared to the 4 Series.

 The convertible variant of the M4 was announced along with its coupe sibling, also internally known as F82 or F83 M4.
 It shares almost everything with the coupé version, but weighs more due to its folding metal roof.
 The convertible weighs 3858 lb (manual), 3728 lb (M-DCT).
 The three-piece retractable hardtop folds in 20 seconds.
 The only significant difference between the two is the weight due to its retractable hardtop.
-Like its hardtop counterpart, the F83 M4 uses carbon fibre reinforced plastic to lighten and stiffen the car.
+Like its hardtop counterpart, the F83 M4 uses carbon fiber reinforced plastic to lighten and stiffen the car.

-Because of its extra weight it accelerates slower, taking it 0.3 seconds longer to 100 km/h; 4.6 seconds with the manual and 4.3 seconds with the M-DCT transmission.
+Because of its extra weight it accelerates slower, taking it 0.3 seconds longer to 100 km/h; 4.9 seconds with the manual and 4.4 seconds with the M-DCT transmission.
 The dynamic differences between the two variants are marginally small.

-Starting from the 2019 model year (production from 07/2018 onward) BMW removed the carbon fibre driveshaft so as to be able to fit an Otto Particulate Filter (OPF), necessary to comply with WLTP emissions regulations and this also meant that the M Performance Exhaust was no longer able to be offered on these cars by BMW.
+Starting from the 2019 model year (production from 07/2018 onward) BMW removed the carbon fiber driveshaft so as to be able to fit an Otto Particulate Filter (OPF), necessary to comply with WLTP emissions regulations and this also meant that the M Performance Exhaust was no longer able to be offered on these cars by BMW.